robang74/porteus-usb-installer/README.md

 In conclusion, a USB 2.0 laptop will be limited at 480 Mbps in accessing storage devices unless SATA2 or EC54/PCie is used.
 And in this particular case, the adoption of a ExpressCard/54 USB 3.0 adapter can provide that upgrade needed to leverage faster USB devices with low power consumption otherwise an extra power source is required.

 Instead, the **X220**'s u/SD card reader is on the PCIe bus, so it is faster than USB 2.0 but is not among the bootable devices, unfortunately.
-However, there are two ways to overcome this issue: 1. using [Coreboot](https://stoisavljevic.com/articles/coreboot) (aka LinuxBIOS) which is out of the chance of many; 2. boot from an USB (or S/ATA) device and with the u/SD into the internal reader, it jumps into it and the USB port can be freed asap the kernel + initrd image are loaded into the RAM.
-Noticeably, the USB boot can be replaced by the network boot initiated by the BIOS.
+However, there are two ways to overcome this issue:

+1. using [Coreboot](https://stoisavljevic.com/articles/coreboot) (aka LinuxBIOS) which is out of the chance of many;

+2. boot from an USB device and with the u/SD into the internal reader, and the USB port **can** be freed ASAP the kernel + initrd image are loaded into the RAM, or later.

+Noticeably, the USB boot can be replaced by the network boot initiated by the BIOS, or by an internal S/ATA device with a multi-OS bootloader for which Porteus on u/SD can be an alternative to Windows installed into the internal storage device.
+Just for sake of completeness, some micro-SD to SD form adapters are not working but fortunately `sudo dmesg -w` immediately tells about.

 ---